CERTIFICAZIONE MSC™ – Marine Stewardship Council™

 The main aspects are registration (traceability) and correct identification and separation.

 Yes, there is a cost to using the MSC brand.
 Management is the responsibility of MSC International.
 Yes, there is a cost to using the MSC brand.
-Management is the responsibility of MSC International.
-The relevant criteria for being able to use the logo can be found on the MSC International website, whereas the costs can be found on the page“Cost to use the MSC label”.
+Management is the responsibility of MSC International. whereas the costs can be found on the page“Cost to use the MSC label”.

 • Principle 1: Sustainability of the fish stock